Work experience opportunities

 You'll help the museum team to investigate matters of intellectual property in the Orphan Collections Project.
 This includes establishing the ownership of items donated to the museum, and making sure appropriate agreements are in place.

-PJ Legal is a specialist commodities law firm.
+Mercatis Law is a specialist commodities law firm.
 You'll work with experienced commodities legal practitioners to give legal advice in areas such as trading, shipping and storage, commodity finance, trade finance and commodities regulation.

 If you work with Portsmouth Mediation Service, you'll train as a mediator.
 You'll work with clients to resolve disputes by finding common ground, helping parties come to a resolution.